mplewis/shed/README.md

 shed also checks `$EDITOR`, then falls back to `nano`, `vim`, `vi`, and `emacs` in order.

+# Alternatives

+Python is probably overkill for something like this.
+I wrote this as a learning exercise, but there are definitely more concise ways to accomplish this goal.

+@sunaku wrote a [short shell script](https://gist.github.com/sunaku/f5f79e20b6f92ab1e524) that does the exact same thing.

+@christianbundy suggests using [vipe](http://linux.die.net/man/1/vipe): `curl -L https://npmjs.org/install.sh | vipe | sh`

 # Contributions

 Bug reports, fixes, or features?
 Feel free to open an issue or pull request any time.
 You can also tweet me at [@mplewis](http://twitter.com/mplewis) or email me at [matt@mplewis.com](mailto:matt@mplewis.com).